davraops/automation-tests-please-ignore/README.md

-If you've come this far you'll know by know I am good at automations.
+If you've come this far you'll know by now, I am good at automations.
+Have a great day!

+- Rafael A.